Consent and Capacity Board

-Kate Uchendu is a Nurse Practitioner in the Red Blood Cell Disorders Program (RBCD) at Toronto General Hospital (TGH).
-Prior to her role as a Nurse Practitioner in RBCD, she worked as a staff nurse in Cardiovascular Surgery at TGH, a Case Manager in Communicable Disease Control at Toronto Public Health, and as a Clinical Nurse Specialist in Geriatric Emergency Management at St. Michael's Hospital.
-She is an active member of her community in Downtown Toronto where she has lived for the past 14 years, she volunteers in a variety of capacities at the St. James Cathedral.
+Kate Uchendu is the operator of a COBS Bread Bakery in Scarborough.
+Prior to her entry into small business ownership, Kate worked as a Nurse Practitioner in the Red Blood Cell Disorders Program (RBCD) at Toronto General Hospital (TGH).
+She has also worked as a staff nurse in Cardiovascular Surgery at TGH, a Case Manager in Communicable Disease Control at Toronto Public Health, and as a Clinical Nurse Specialist in Geriatric Emergency Management at St. Michael's Hospital.
+She is an active member of her community in Downtown Toronto where she has lived for the past 19 years, she volunteers in a variety of capacities at the St. James Cathedral, Toronto.
 Ms. Uchendu holds a Master of Nursing from the University of Toronto.

-Dr. Albina Veltman is an Associate Professor in the Department of Psychiatry & Behavioural Neurosciences at McMaster University.
-Her clinical work focuses on traditionally marginalized populations, including people with severe and persistent mental illness, people who have developmental disabilities, and people who identify as LGBTQ.
-From 2013-2016, she served as the Inaugural Diversity & Engagement Chair of the Undergraduate MD Program at McMaster University.
+Dr. Albina Veltman is the Associate Chair, Equity Diversity Inclusion and Indigenous Reconciliation and an Associate Professor in the Department of Psychiatry & Behavioural Neurosciences at McMaster University.
+Her clinical work focuses on traditionally marginalized populations, including people with severe and persistent mental illness, people who have developmental disabilities, and people who identify as 2SLGBTQ+.
 She has received numerous awards, including the 2013 Psychiatry Undergraduate Educator Award, the 2014 AMS Phoenix Foundation Call to Caring Grant, and the 2015 Distinguished Service Award from the Association of Gay and Lesbian Psychiatrists.

 Varadaraj Velamoor is a clinical and academic psychiatrist with over 30 years of experience.
 Dr. Velamoor is Professor Emeritus at the University of Western Ontario and a Professor at the Northern Ontario School of Medicine.
 Dr. Velamoor is also a former Chief of Psychiatry at the Canadian Mental Health Association of Waterloo Wellington.
 Dr. Velamoor is a fellow of the Royal College of Psychiatrists, UK and a fellow of the College of Physicians and Surgeons of Canada with a specialist certification in Psychiatry.